JD1-mx/JD1-mx/README.md

 ### Hi there 👋

+I just started a Masters in Comp Sci but come from a more of a business background.

+I'm using this as a public commitment to work on my coding skills for the next two months and beyond.

+You can find me on linkedin: https://www.linkedin.com/in/jordygarciaa/

 <!--
 **JD1-mx/JD1-mx** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.